Please be sure to read all rules thoroughly before applying to Blerdcon Exhibitions.

 - Date of incorporation (Your date of incorporation must be prior to submitting an application to the Vendor Hall)

-Unsold Tables will be offered for sale one (1) hour before Exhibitions opens on Friday at the Exhibitions Operations Table.
+Unsold Tables will be offered for sale starting Friday morning at 11 AM at the Exhibitions Operations Table.
 Unsold tables are tables, which have been made available before convention and should not be confused with abandoned tables.

 - You may not line up prior to this time.